In the video below you will see that you keep one arm extended forward while you hold the other arm at your side.

 - Keep this position for the rest of the length, and switch sides for each new pool length.

-- You should experience that it’s easier to keep your hips and legs up in this position because the extended arm provides additional leverage.
+You should notice that in this position it is easier to keep your hips and legs up, as the extended arm provides additional leverage.